anksont/introduction-to-python-programming/unit-4-modules-exceptions/lesson-1-introduction/README.md

 game.start_fight(Ragnar, Vercingetorix)
 ```

-The import statement "searches" for a python file named `characters.py` within the current directory, and if it finds it, it'll "load" the code in it (it'll scan and execute the whole `characters.py` file) and finally, it'll make the requested _members_ (`Ragnar` and `Vercingetorix`) available to the `main.py` module.
+The import statement "searches" for a python file named `characters.py` within the current directory, and if it finds it, it'll "load" the code (it'll scan and execute the whole `characters.py` file) and finally, it'll make the requested _members_ (`Ragnar` and `Vercingetorix`) available to the `main.py` module.
 It's pretty much the same as those members would have been originally defined inside `main.py`, they're fully available in whatever module they're imported.

 There are a few different ways of importing code in Python, let's compare them all:

-* `from characters import Ragnar, Vercingetorix`
-* `import characters`
-* `from characters import *`
-* `from characters import Ragnar as R, Vercingetorix as V`
-* `import characters as c`

 **`from characters import Ragnar, Vercingetorix`**